BECS Direct Entry System

 Yes.

-Zepto already offers industry leading payment solutions and experience across both frameworks.
+Zepto already offers industry leading payment solutions and experiences across both frameworks.

 By engaging with Zepto now, enterprise businesses can create customised payment flows on a secure, scalable, future-proofed platform that's ready for the 2030 retirement of BECS.